tanikasuresh/Graphing-Practice-Excel-and-Tableau-/README.md

 ![image](https://www.attomdata.com/wp-content/uploads/2023/10/Top-10-Q3-2023-Affordability-Report-Affordable.png.webp)
 ![image](https://www.attomdata.com/wp-content/uploads/2023/10/Top-10-Q3-2023-Affordability-Report-Unaffordable.png.webp)

- The first task was to recreate these ranked lists and graphs using Excel, Tableau, and SQL.
+ The first task was to recreate these ranked lists and graphs using Excel and Tableau.
 These ATTOM graphs can only be recreated by manually filtering for the counties listed in the graph and appropriately sorting.

  Please note that when recreating the second graph, which we will call Bottom 10, it will not contain Maui County as shown in the ATTOM article graph because the dataset used does not contain records for Maui County, Hawaii.